Plachido/push_swap/README.md

 # push_swap
 The goal of this project is to sort data on a stack using two stacks, with a limited set of instructions, using the lowest possible number of actions.
+All of the code is written in accordance to the Norm v3.

 ## THE ACTIONS
 The operations allowed on the the two stacks (named respectively A and B) are the folowing: